GaloisInc/saw-script/rme/README.md

-This repository contains the Haskell `rme` library, which provides a Reed-Muller Expansion datatype for representing Boolean formulas.
+This directory contains the Haskell `rme` library, which provides a Reed-Muller Expansion datatype for representing Boolean formulas.